Factitious hyperthyroidism is higher-than-normal thyroid hormone levels in the blood that occur from taking too much thyroid hormone medication.

 The thyroid gland produces the hormones thyroxine (T4) and triiodothyronine (T3).
 In most cases of hyperthyroidism

 , the thyroid gland itself produces too much of these hormones.

 .
 This is called factitious hyperthyroidism.
-When this occurs because the prescribed dose of hormone medication is too high, it is called iatrogenic, or "doctor-induced," hyperthyroidism.
+When this occurs because the prescribed dosage of hormone medication is too high, it is called iatrogenic, or doctor-induced, hyperthyroidism.

 Factitious hyperthyroidism can also occur when a patient intentionally takes too much thyroid hormone, such as in people: